-- (2) A notice under this section is referred to in this Act as an "enforcement notice". - (3) There is a breach of planning control- - (a) if development has been carried out, whether before or after the commencement of this Act, without the grant of the planning permission required in that behalf in accordance with Part III of the Act of 1962 or Part III of this Act; or (b) if any conditions or limitations subject to which planning permission was granted have not been complied with. - (4) An enforcement notice which relates to a breach of planning control consisting in-

-(a) the carrying out without planning permission of building, engineering, mining or other operations in, on, over or under land: or - (b) the failure to comply with any condition or limitation which relates to the carrying out of such operations and subject to which planning permission was granted for the development of that land; or - the making without planning permission of a change of use of any building to use as a single dwelling-house; or may be issued only within the period of four years from the date of the breach.

-(a) the failure to comply with a condition which prohibits or has the effect of preventing a change of use of a building to use as a single dwelling-house.
+- (2) A notice under this section is referred to in this Act as an "enforcement notice". - (3) There is a breach of planning control- - (a) if development has been carried out, whether before or after the commencement of this Act, without the grant of the planning permission required in that behalf in accordance with Part III of the Act of 1962 or Part III of this Act; or - (b) if any conditions or limitations subject to which planning permission was granted have not been complied with. - (4) An enforcement notice which relates to a breach of planning control consisting in-(a) the carrying out without planning permission of building, engineering, mining or other operations in, on, over or under land: or - (b) the failure to comply with any condition or limitation which relates to the carrying out of such operations and subject to which planning permission was granted for the development of that land; or - (c) the making without planning permission of a change of use of any building to use as a single dwelling-house; or - (d) the failure to comply with a condition which prohibits or has the effect of preventing a change of use of a building to use as a single dwelling-house.